jrsteensen/OpenHornet-Software/STYLEGUIDE.md

 * [Link to index of all Doxygen tags/special commands](https://www.doxygen.nl/manual/commands.html) - We use `@` prefix instead of `\` prefix.

 ### Variables, Constants, and Macros/Defines
 * Comment every variable or constant declaration with a description of what the variable does.
-Use trailing doxygen compatible comments unless it is complex enough to require a leading/trailing block comment.
-You may use markdown compatible comments within the doxygen comments.
+Use trailing Doxygen compatible comments unless it is complex enough to require a leading/trailing block comment.
+You may use markdown compatible comments within the Doxygen comments.
     ```
     /**
     * @brief Pilots may want the launch bar to automatically release when the throttles advance to MIL power.